jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (g) an incorrect rate of tax:
   (h) an incorrect amount of tax charged:
   (i) an incorrect description of the supplier or recipient of the supply.
+(1B) For the purposes of subsection (1)﻿(d), the previously agreed consideration for the supply of a pharmaceutical is not an incorrect amount of consideration if part of the consideration for the supply has been rebated to Pharmac (acting on its own account or as an agent for a public authority) under a Pharmac agreement.
 (1B)
 (2) Where a supplier has accounted for an incorrect amount of output tax for a taxable period as a consequence of an inaccuracy referred to in subsection (1), that supplier shall make an adjustment in calculating the tax payable by that supplier in the return for the taxable period during which it has become apparent that the output tax is incorrect, and if—
   (a) the output tax properly charged in relation to that supply exceeds the output tax actually accounted for by the supplier, the amount of that excess shall be deemed to be tax charged on a taxable supply made by that supplier and be attributable to the taxable period in which the adjustment is to be made, and not attributable to any prior taxable period: